Obsessive compulsive disorder - OCD treatment and therapy from NOCD

 Key takeaways

-• OCD is not currently classified as an anxiety disorder, despite anxiety being a core feature.
+• OCD is not classified as an anxiety disorder, despite anxiety being a core feature.

 • The defining traits of OCD are intrusive thoughts (obsessions) and compulsive behaviors.